-Stroll down Bras Basah Road and look for the iconic Traveller's Palm (Ravenala madagascariensis) that is a symbol of the Raffles Hotel.
-It is believed that in the past, the Traveller's Palm was a welcoming sight to thirsty travellers as they could drink the rainwater collected at the base of the leaves.
+12. Raffles Hotel - Traveller's Palm and Chinese Fan Palms 12 Raffles Hotel Stroll down Bras Basah Road and look for the iconic Traveller's Palm (Ravenala madagascariensis) that is a symbol of the Raffles Hotel.
+It is believed that in the past, the Traveller's Palm was a welcome sight to thirsty travellers, who could drink the rainwater collected in the base of the leaves.
 Although called the Traveller's Palm, this plant is not a true palm but a closer relative of Bird of Paradise plants (Strelitziaceae family).
 You can also find a row of Chinese Fan Palms (Livistona chinensis) near the main entrance of the hotel.
-This attractive slow-growing palm is commonly planted in Singapore and is sometimes known as the Fountain Palm.
-It gets its name from its drooping, fan-shaped leaves which give it a fountain-like effect.
+This attractive slow-growing palm is commonly planted in Singapore and sometimes known as the Fountain Palm as its drooping, fanshaped leaves give it a fountain-like effect.

-🕨 1 War Memorial Park
+13. War Memorial Park - Belinjau

-The walkways along the park are lined with Belinjau (Gnetum gnemon) trees.
+13 War Memorial Park The walkways along the park are lined with Belinjau (Gnetum gnemon) trees.
 Native to Singapore and other parts of the region, this evergreen tree can grow to more than 20 m tall.
-It is unique as it possess features of both flowering plants and Conifers.

-The flesh of the mature seeds is used to make emping belinjau crackers, a type of bitter Indonesian snack.

-13 St Andrew's Cathedral

-Enjoy the walk through the compound and look for the Golden Shower Tree (Cassia fistula), which produces clusters of long, hanging, bright yellow and fragrant flowers.
+The flesh of the mature seeds is used to make belinjau crackers, a type of Indonesian snack.
+14 St Andrew's Cathedral Enjoy the walk through the compound and look for the Golden Shower Tree (Cassia fistula), which produces clusters of long, hanging, bright yellow and fragrant flowers.
 Nearly all parts of the tree have medicinal properties.
 Admire the beautiful row of Saga (Adenanthera pavonina) trees also planted in the compound.
 You may find some hard, red and shiny seeds on the ground which symbolise love and yearning in Chinese culture.
-Close by are Sea Apple (Syzygium grande) trees; these trees produce white, showy flowers and fruits that are eaten by bats and birds.
+Close by are Sea Apple (Syzygium grande) trees; these produce white, showy flowers and fruits that are eaten by bats and birds.
 As you exit the compound towards Coleman Street, check out the Rain Tree with a trunk circumference of at least 8 m, making it one of the largest Rain Trees in Singapore!

-14 National Gallery Singapore

-The row of Royal Palms (Roystonea regia) outside the National Gallery Singapore has been an iconic feature in the landscape for many years .
-They appeared in the background of many photographs taken during the first National Day Parade held at the Padang in 1966.
-The palms were removed when the Gallery was undergoing refurbishment.
-However, a new row was reinstated when the project was fully completed in 2015, lending its full glory back to the overall landscape.
+15 National Gallery Singapore The Royal Palm (Roystonea regia) plants outside the National Gallery Singapore have been an iconic landscape feature of the site that has been retained for many years.
+A row of Royal Palms appeared in the background of many photographs taken during the first National Day Parade held at the Padang in 1966.
+16 Esplanade Park Along Connaught Drive Walk along the 'Avenue of Rain Trees' found on both sides of Connaught Drive.
+Some of these magnificent trees with beautifully gnarled branches have been around since the mid-1880s when they were planted as saplings along Connaught Drive, then known as New Esplanade Road, following land reclamation near the Padang during that time.
+A total of 22 Rain Trees along this stretch were endorsed with Heritage Tree status in 2015.
+This marks the largest number of trees in a single avenue to be endorsed under NParks' Heritage Tree Scheme.

-15 Esplanade Park (Near Cenotaph)
+16. Esplanade Park (near the Cenotaph) -Trunk of the Leopard Tree

-Look out for the interesting Leopard Tree with a beautiful low crown near the Cenotaph.
+Near the Cenotaph Near the Cenotaph is an interesting Leopard Tree with a beautiful low crown.
 Stand under the crown of this old tree and admire the distinctive colourings on its smooth trunk.

-Next to it is a Cannon Ball Tree (Couroupita guianensis) which, unusually, bears its flowers and fruits on thick long stalks that grow directly from the tree trunk.
+Next to it is a Cannon Ball Tree(Couroupita quianensis) which, unusually, bears its flowers and fruits on thick long stalks that grow directly from the tree trunk.
 The large, fleshy flowers are attractive and fragrant.
 Its fruits are round and hard, resembling cannon balls, hence its common name.